 For interworking situations between ISDN and PDNs, the ISDN connection types as defined in Recommendation I.340 have to be considered.
-In particular, the data transfer phase of circuit-mode, packet-mode and frame-mode services must be clearly distinguished.
-The scenarios for connection of terminals supporting these modes to ISDN are described in Recommendations X.30 for circuit-mode, X.31 for circuit-mode and packet-mode and X.33 for frame-mode.
+In particular, the data transfer phase of circuit-mode and packet-mode services must be clearly distinguished.
+The scenarios for connection of terminals supporting these modes to ISDN are described in Recommendations X.30 for circuit-mode and X.31 for circuit-mode and packet-mode.

-Various different cases of interworking are considered that are based on interworking by call control mapping of OSI (see 6.2.1) or on interworking by port access (see 6.2.2):
+Various different cases of interworking are considered that are based on interworking by call control mapping of OSI (see § 6.2.1) or on interworking by port access (see § 6.2.2).

-- i) ISDN where a circuit-switched bearer is requested CSPDN (see Recommendation X.321). - ii) ISDN where a packet-switched bearer is requested PSPDN (see Recommendation X.325). - iii) ISDN where a circuit-switched bearer is requested PSPDN (see Recommendation X.325).
+- i) ISDN where a circuit switched bearer is requested CSPDN (see Recommendation X.321); - ii) ISDN where a packet switched bearer is requested PSPDN (see Recommandation X.325); - iii) ISDN where a circuit switched bearer is requested PSPDN (see Recommandation X.325);